New 'circuit-breaker' restrictions announced for Northern B.C. as COVID-19 surge continues

 “We are seeing it cause more severe illness in younger people,” Henry added.

-Unvaccinated people in their teens, 20s, 30s and 40s are ending up in hospital, she said.
+Unvaccinated people in their teens, 20s, 30s and 40s who are not vaccinated, are ending up in hospital, she said.

 Vancouver Top Stories